stuvusIT/xen_vman/README.md

 ## Requirements

-A Xen host machine running a Debian host system.
+- A Xen host machine running a Debian host system
-Also, filesystem utilities for filesystems used by the guests are required.
+- Filesystem utilities for filesystems used by the guests are required
+- `python-netaddr` on the executing machine

 ## Role Variables